Keratoconus Treatment

 In addition to scleral lenses, we offer other specialty contact lens options for keratoconus patients, including:

-• Hybrid lenses: These combine a rigid center with a soft skirt, providing the vision correction of a gas permeable lens with the comfort of a soft lens.
-They're often more comfortable than RGP lenses and less of a hassle than piggybacking.
+Hybrid lenses: These combine a rigid center with a soft skirt, providing the vision correction of a gas permeable lens with the comfort of a soft lens.
+They're often more comfortable than traditional rigid gas permeable (RGP) lenses and less of a hassle than piggybacking.

-• Custom soft keratoconus lenses: Specially designed soft lenses that can work for mild cases of keratoconus.
+Custom soft keratoconus lenses: Specially designed soft lenses with increased central thickness and unique geometries that can work for mild cases of keratoconus.
+Examples include KeraSoft® IC and NovaKone® lenses.

-• Gas permeable (GP) lenses: These rigid lenses can "vault" over the cornea and provide better vision than soft lenses by changing the shape of your eye.
+Rigid Gas Permeable (RGP) lenses: These rigid lenses can "vault" over the cornea and provide better vision than soft lenses by creating a new optical surface that compensates for corneal irregularities.
+Modern RGP materials offer excellent oxygen permeability for corneal health.

-• Piggyback lens systems: This involves wearing both a soft contact lens and a gas permeable lens—one on top of the other.
-The soft lens is placed in the eye first for comfort, and then the rigid lens is put on top for vision correction.
+Piggyback lens systems: This involves wearing both a soft contact lens and a gas permeable lens—one on top of the other.
+The soft lens is placed in the eye first for comfort and protection, and then the rigid lens is put on top for optimal vision correction.
+This approach is particularly useful for patients with corneal sensitivity or irregularities that make single-lens options uncomfortable.

 Corneal Transplant Co-Management